dmarmor/epichrome/README.md

 ## Issues

-None known at this time, but this is a major rewrite of the entire engine and interface and it's gotten much more complicated than version 1, so things will certainly crop up.
+None known at this time, but this is a major rewrite of the entire engine and interface and it's gotten *much* more complicated than version 1, so things will almost certainly crop up.
 Please open an [issue](https://github.com/dmarmor/osx-chrome-ssb-gui/issues/new "Issues") for any bugs you find, or features you'd like to request and I'll get to them as soon as I can.

 Once the kinks are worked out, this engine should be much more robust than the previous one in that SSBs will always use the latest version of Chrome and can self-update their own runtime engine when a new release of MakeChromeSSB is installed.